keptn/lifecycle-toolkit/docs/content/en/docs/implementing/metrics.md

 The Keptn Metrics Operator provides a single entry point to all metrics in the cluster and allows you to use multiple observability platforms and multiple instances of any observability platform.
-Keptn Metrics are also application aware so they report data for all workflows that are included in the Keptn application.
+Metrics are fetched independently and can be used for an evaluation at workload- and application-level.

 This data can be displayed on Grafana or another standard dashboard application that you configure